Ingridsaeters/Ciliate-niche-evolution/03_modelling_niches/README.md

 write_tsv(metadata_soil_filtered, "soil/metadata_soil_without_europe.tsv")
 ```

-Do the same for North America and Southeast Asia.
+Do the same for North America, central+south America and Southeast Asia.

 Bounding box for North America: longitude: -170 to -30, latitude: 15 to 80
 Bounding box for Southeast Asia: longitude: 90 to 155, latitude: -10 to 45
+Bounding box for Central and South America: longitude: -120 to -34, latitude: -56 to 33

 The full terrestrial phylogeny has 3064 ASVs.
 When you remove ASVs from Europe you have 1833 ASVs (European ASVs = 1231).
 When you remove ASVs from North America you have 2936 ASVs (North American ASVs = 128).
 When you remove ASVs from Southeast Asia you have 2838 ASVs (Southeast Asian ASVs = 228).
+When you remove ASVs from Central and South America you have 2338 ASVs (Central+South American ASVs = 726).

 Then calculate new trait values based on this metadata, prune trees to only keep ASVs in this new list and repeat analyses of evolutionary rates.